dschro-1993/vehicle-api/README.md

 Every Endpoint is served by 1 main λ-Function.
 This has a few **benefits**:

-- Complexity of API is very low (Compared to: Bundle/Deploy + Maintain 1 Function per Endpoint)
+- Complexity of API is very low (Compared To Bundle/Deploy + Maintain 1 Function per Endpoint)
 - Chance     of a cold start is heavily reduced

 ### Dependencies

-The Application uses the followinq Dependencies **@Runtime**:
+The Application uses the followinq Dependencies @Runtime:

 ```
-• aws-lambda-powertools (Contains Pydantic for Validation already)
+• aws-lambda-powertools (Provide Pydantic for Validation)
 • boto3
 ```